Élisabeth Borne: Political career

+Junior minister for Transport, 2017–2019

 Borne served as minister-delegate of transport in the first and second Philippe governments from May 2017 to July 2019.
 During her time in office, she held out against weeks of strikes and demonstrations in 2017 to end a generous pension and benefits system for SNCF railway workers.

+Minister of Ecological and Inclusive Transition, 2019–2020

 After the resignation of ecology minister François de Rugy in 2019, Borne was promoted to head the ministry of the ecological and inclusive transition.
 In that capacity, she led efforts to pass a long-term energy planning bill aimed at increasing security of supply and a clean mobility bill committing the country to reaching carbon neutrality in the transport sector by 2050.

 In 2019, Borne opposed France's ratification of the European Union–Mercosur free trade agreement.

 Since 2020 Borne has additionally been a member of Territories of Progress, a centre-left party allied with LREM.
 In September 2022, both parties merged into the Renaissance party.